kermit4/cjp2p-rust/README.md

 - public websocket support?
 - put nostr or bitcoin addr in chat too ..however that is signed
-- make chat5 have chat memory again? like the generated pages did peers save would be substantially more efficient if it only saved the LAST peer of an ed25519, if known, but not everyone has or announces that
+- make chat5 have chat memory again? like the generated pages did
+- peers save would be substantially more efficient if it only saved the LAST peer of an ed25519, if known, but not everyone has or announces that
-- content NAMES..updateable only be the pub who initially issued it, (i.e. chat5, by me) put main.rs in public? host itself publicly? very open source
+- content NAMES..updateable only be the pub who initially issued it, (i.e. chat5, by me)
+- put main.rs in public? host itself publicly? very open source
 - why is Forward.messages JSON values and Forwarded.messages a single string of JSON? thats not consistent, but idk which one to pick. im leaning toward string but CPU is really not an isssue here regardless, it a question of transparency and ease of implemenatation.
-- update protoocl tracking page wiht al my new messages
+- update protoocl tracking page wiht al my new messages why does signedpub exist, shouldnt it just senda MyPublicKey?